My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Gallery

-localization = translation and adaptation of a game to a specific language so that the translation feels natural to players and aligns with local customs and culture (localization includes, for example, converting units like feet to meters, etc.)
+localization = the translation and adaptation of a game into a given language so that the translation feels natural to players and aligns with local customs and culture.
+Localization therefore includes not only the translation itself but also, for example, converting units, using slang and colloquial language where appropriate, translating names of places and characters, and so on.

 Created on March 20th, 2025